Social impact theory

-Social Impact Theory was created by Bibb Latané in 1981 and consists of four basic rules which consider how individuals can be "sources or targets of social influence".
-Social impact is the result of social forces, including the strength of the source of impact, the immediacy of the event, and the number of sources exerting the impact.
+Social Impact Theory was created by Bibb Latané in 1981 and uses three principles to describe how individuals can be "sources or targets of social influence".
+The three principles which determine how social forces create social impact are the strength of the source of impact, the immediacy of the event, and the number of sources exerting the impact.
 The more targets there are to impact, the less impact each target receives.
+Social impact theory has been applied to a variety of concepts in psychology including diffusion of responsibility, social loafing, stage fright, and persuasive communication.

 Original research

 According to psychologist Bibb Latané, social impact is defined as any influence on individual feelings, thoughts, or behaviors that is created from the real, implied, or imagined presence or actions of others.
-The application of social impact varies from diffusion of responsibility to social loafing, stage fright, or persuasive communication.
-In 1981, Latané developed the social impact theory using three key variables:
+In the original 1981 paper, Latané developed the social impact theory using three key variables: